Music Academy of the West: Overview

 The academy annually enrolls 136 pre-professional musicians in their late teens and early 20s, who receive merit-based full scholarships to workshops led by famous composers, conductors, and artists.
 Programs of study are vocal piano, voice, collaborative piano, solo piano, and instrumental.
 The eight-week summer music festival consists of concerts and operas, as well as public master classes with famous musicians.

 History

 The first impulse to establish a summer music festival in the Santa Barbara County came from soprano Lotte Lehmann in 1940.
 In 1947 the Music Academy of the West was founded by Southern California arts patrons, musicians, conductors and composers.
 In addition to Lotte Lehmann, founders of the academy were conductor Otto Klemperer, violinist Roman Totenberg, harpsichordist Rosalyn Tureck, baritone John Charles Thomas and composers Ernest Bloch, Darius Milhaud, Roy Harris and Arnold Schoenberg, who served as the academy's first composer in residence.

-Among the first scholarship funders were singer-actors Jeanette MacDonald and Nelson Eddy, violinist Jascha Heifetz and movie producer Daryl F. Zanuck.
+Among the first scholarship funders were singer-actors Jeanette MacDonald and Nelson Eddy, violinist Jascha Heifetz and movie producer Darryl F. Zanuck.